The Only 9 Link-Building Tools You Need in 2024

 It also automatically de-dupes the list, so you’ll only pay for each email verification once.

-My favorite unique feature: Zapier integration
+My favorite feature: Zapier integration

-Everything revolves around Google Sheets when I do email outreach, which is why NeverBounce’s Zapier integration is such a godsend.
+Everything revolves around Google Sheets when I do email outreach, which is why Neverbounce’s Zapier integration is such a godsend.
 You can quickly set up a multi-step zap so that when you enter an email address into a Google sheet, it pings NeverBounce, verifies the email, and logs the verification status of that email in the very same Google sheet.

 Email verification status logged in the Google Sheet